mickael-kerjean/crawlr/README.md

 anything else

-# Example
-There is an example in the example folder of the repo.
-It show a more concrete example of how you can use Crawlr to perform a task
+# Run a script in a server without graphical interface

 If you want to run it on a server you would need to install xvbf to emulate a display.
 Basically: